Arvidvdc/seriestool/README.md

 # Seriestool
-Webversion of my series tool.
+Web version of my series tool.
 Version 5.x

-To keep my television series up-to-date and keeping track of the current episode, I've created a tool wich I'm converting to an web application.
+To keep my television series up-to-date and keeping track of the current episode, I've created a tool witch I'm converting to an web application.

 ## Stack
 MEN-stack

+Supported by Bootstrap v.
+4.4.1 and jQuery v 3.4.1.

+## Features
+##### 11-12-2019
+* Gallery with images from all my collected series.
+    * @ this moment only images without an database connection.
+    * @ this moment non functional.
+* Adding new series to the database.
+    * @ this moment non functional.
+* Basic styling.